 The shift toward using system on a chip platforms in micro servers is expected to take hold, particularly among cloud service providers.
-Intel can't afford to miss the boat on that
+Intel can't afford to miss the boat on that trend –a departure from the x86 server approach that the chip maker has done so well with.

 Intel Corp. disclosed plans this week to expand its product line of low-power, high-density chips once reserved for small computing devices to meet the demand for scale-out micro servers.
 Intel had been involved with creating a specification for micro servers in 2011 and offers Atom processors for micro servers, but this is a new approach.